-Your blog content might be fantastic, but good blogging is more about how you present your information to readers.
+Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

-When you start a blog, you like many bloggers probably think that writing blog posts and tons of them will result in lots of search engine traffic.
+When you start a blog, you, like many bloggers, probably think that writing blog posts and tons of them will result in lots of search engine traffic.

 Yes, you will undoubtedly get some search results, but successful blogs get a mountain of organic traffic every day.

 If you are only getting traffic from friends and family, it is time to make some changes.

 An excellent blog concentrates on a niche topic.

 Your blog topic can be anything you like, but stay laser-focused on your subject.

 Wandering off on unrelated themes or ideas will confuse your readers.